Lafleche, Saskatchewan: History

-In 1915, many new businesses opened up, Cockshutt Plow Company, a jewelry store, Wyman and Ball (clothing store), a drug store, three lumber yards (Security Lumber, Beaver Lumber, Citizens Lumber), the Lafleche-Meleval Farmers Elevators, Purity Oil, Kennedy Grain, a livery and feed barn, Real Estate and Loan Office.
+In 1915, many new businesses opened up, Cockshutt Plow Company, a jewelry store, Wyman and Ball (clothing store), a drug store, three lumber yards, the Lafleche-Meleval Farmers Elevators, Purity Oil, Kennedy Grain, a livery and feed barn, Real Estate and Loan Office.
 In 1916 a millinery was opened up which made fur hats to order.
 Two other private millinery stores were opened, one which became a regular was called Ladies Ready-to-Wear.
-Leo Brunelle, operated a grocery store but also began to take measurements for men and had a complete line of samples from which to choose.
-Adolphe Campeau took orders after Leo Brunelle left.
-Professionals too were soon attracted to Lafleche.

 In 1919 water had to be hauled to town from the Rosy farm, and professional nursing services were available by Nurse Noble.
 In 1921 all school children were inoculated for typhoid fever.

 In 1922, it was the year of the Big Bank Robbery.
 On May 24, thieves broke into the Bank of Hocheloga, blowing the safe but were unsuccessful in opening it.
 Constable Pete Whitelaw was shot in the thigh while trying to apprehend the culprits.
 As a result, he spent two months in a Moose Jaw hospital.
 In September robbers once again visited the village.
 Telephone wires were cut and shots were fired at Mrs. Vick (telephone operator), Chas.
 Chan and Alex Stewart.
 No money was taken and the robbers fled by car.

 In 1927, trees were planted on both sides of Main Street.
 A fire brigade was organized, with Nap Deuast as fire chief.
 Cement sidewalks were built in September of that year.
 Rest Rooms were opened for women also at this time.

 In 1927 or 1928 a Men's Ready-to-Wear store was opened by Lawrence Lazure, next to the Globe Theatre.
 His office was shared by Mr. A Tissot, who was Lafleche's first photographer.
 The Globe Theatre began to show "sound" movies.
 This theatre was operational till about 1942 by Mr. Passmore but he sold it to Mr. E. Flynn.
 The theatre building is presently the Club 50.
 Before 1927, the people would watch silent movies in the basement of what is now the Legion Hall.

 In August 1928, the Shaunavon Electric Company furnished electric lights and current to the village of Lafleche.
 By November 1929, street lights outlined Main Street.

 The thirties saw hard times in the community of Lafleche.
 People worked for twenty cents an hour and team and man for sixty cents an hour.
 Rent was three to five dollars a month.
 Despite the drought, Lafleche was to become a village of cleanliness and beauty.
 Boulevards were laid out on street adjacent to Main Street and trees were planted.
-Ernest Colpron planted trees that was once an empty lot and is now the site of Lafleche and District Health Center.